Best Of

 Last updated on 1 May 2024 | 0 min read

 We love a convertible here in the UK.
-Available in all shapes and sizes, there’s something for everyone and despite our often inclement weather Britons apparently can’t get enough.
+Available in all shapes and sizes, there’s something for everyone and despite our often inclement weather.
 Indeed, many will tell you nothing quite compares to being behind the wheel of a car without a roof.
-So, grab your sunglasses and pop the top down as we explore the best convertibles of 2024.
+So, grab your sunglasses as we explore the best convertibles you can buy new in 2025.

 Mazda MX-5

-Truly one-of-a-kind in its balance of sports car thrills with an attainable price tag, and so good that Mazda has sold over one million worldwide.
-The MX-5 is designed for the pure joy of driving.
-It may only have two seats but, unlike more extreme alternatives, it is still a car that you can use every day.
-Whether you choose the peppy smaller engine or opt for a little more oomph with the larger alternative, smiles per mile are guaranteed.
-And if you want the best of both worlds the RF version has a folding hardtop, meaning it feels like a coupe with the roof up but just as fun with it stowed.
+Truly one-of-a-kind in its balance of sports car thrills with an attainable price tag, the MX-5 is so good that Mazda has sold over one million worldwide.
+It may only have two seats but, unlike more extreme alternatives, it's still a car you can use every day.
+Whether you choose the peppy 1.5-litre engine or opt for a little more oomph with the more powerful 2.0-litre alternative, fun is guaranteed.
+And if you want the best of both worlds, the RF version has a folding hardtop, meaning it feels like a coupe with the roof up but is just as fun with it stowed.

 Find a Mazda MX-5 on Auto Trader